sigasi/sigasi_insights/tech/announcing-sigasi-3.md

 The free Sigasi Studio **Starter** edition has now been optimized to work with minimal set-up.
 Sigasi Studio Starter now works as a file editor, with the added power of navigation and code checking, rather than a project-based IDE.

+## Updating

+> Floating license users: **update your FlexLM license server daemon**!
+>
+> Fill out your license server address in the **license dialog** instead of an environment variable.
+This is needed
+> because of a bug in the FlexLM library.
+We are working to fix this.

 Read the [release notes and update instructions](/releasenotes/sigasi-3.00.html#how-to-update)

 For any questions, please contact your local distributor or contact Sigasi directly.